aodhmeade/cka-exam-prep/cluster-architecture-installation-and-configuration.md

   snapshot.

 ### built-in snapshot method:
-- Restore steps will depend on how etcd is deployed i.e. stacked etcd service or external (running as a daemon) or as a static pod.
-In this case, backing up and restoring etcd which is running as a static pod.
+- Restore steps will depend on how etcd is deployed i.e. whether it has been set up as a stacked etcd service, as an external service (running as a daemon), or as a static pod.
+In this case, we are backing up and restoring etcd which is running as a static pod.

 - Find the 'staticPodPath'.
-It can be found in the kubelet config file at '/var/lib/kubelet/config.yaml': `staticPodPath=/etc/kubernetes/manifests`
+It can be found in the kubelet config file at '/var/lib/kubelet/config.yaml': `staticPodPath=/etc/kubernetes/manifests`.
+  There you should find the 'etcd.yaml' file.

 - Find and note the data directory that etcd is using: `grep -i data-dir /etc/kubernetes/manifests/etcd.yaml`.
 Output should be similar to: `-